-8. In the Outline pane, expand the tree as shown in the following figure.
-Notice that there are several instances found under Task, all corresponding to the instances created by the mailbox.cfg script:
+9. In the Outline pane, expand the ti.sysbios.knl.Task module.
+Notice there are several Task instances, corresponding to the instances created by the mailbox.cfg script:

-You can use XGCONF in this way to view other properties of a DSP/BIOS program's configuration.
-All you need to remember is that the layout of the Outline tab reflects the layout of the DSP/BIOS 6 and XDCtools packages and modules.
-Just find the module of interest in the Outline tab, and you can see the end result of the RTSC configuration script for that module.
+You can use XGCONF in this way to view other properties of a SYS/BIOS program's configuration.
+All you need to remember is that the layout of the Outline tab reflects the layout of the SYS/BIOS 6 and XDCtools packages and modules.
+Find the module of interest in the Outline tab, and you can see the end result of the RTSC configuration script for that module.